How could Bible people live hundreds of years?

 However, when God created Adam it was before modern diseases had taken hold, so Adam didn't have the harmful health problems we have today (mutant genes, illnesses, and so on).

-In fact, the Bible tells us that all the people who lived in the early years after Creation lived long lives, with Methuselah living longer than Adam (969 years).
+In fact, the Bible tells us that all the people who lived in the early years after Creation lived long lives.
+Methuselah lived longer than Adam (969 years), and so did Noah (950 years).
+Adam's son Seth lived to be 912.

-Life spans gradually decreased as illnesses and mutations accumulated, until they reached today's average of about 70 years.
+After the worldwide Flood in Noah's time, life spans gradually decreased as illnesses increased and mutations accumulated, until the average life span fell to today's average of about 70 years.

 Another reason for such good health at that time may have been that the whole world's temperature seems to have been sub-tropical to temperate.
 There is evidence of this because even under the ice in Antarctica and Alaska lush forests and warm-climate trees are known to have once grown.